chinese garden with trees, bridge and lake

 Programming

 Suzhou gardens were never static spaces, and neither is Liu Fang Yuan.
-Soloist musicians offer recitals in the garden each Wednesday.
+Soloist musicians offer recitals in the garden every Wednesday.
 Chinese opera troupes periodically perform excerpts from beloved works of theater.
 Monthly lectures provide background on East Asian garden history.
 Exhibitions in the Studio for Lodging the Mind (Yu Yi Zhai 寓意齋) explore Chinese art and garden culture.
 And an artist-in-residence program ensures that Liu Fang Yuan constantly inspires new works of music, drama, and art.
-These programs and more are coordinated through The Huntington's Center for East Asian Garden Studies, promoting innovative scholarship on the traditions of garden-making in China, Japan, and Korea.
+These programs and more are coordinated through The Huntington’s Center for East Asian Garden Studies, promoting innovative scholarship on the traditions of garden-making in China, Japan, and Korea.

 Flowery Brush Library